Enabling App Services

 Allows an app that isn’t running in the foreground to notify the user that it has information for the user.

 In this chapter, you learned how to enable some app services that Apple provides for apps submitted to the store.
-By examining your team provisioning profiles and App IDs in Member Center, you gained a deeper understanding of how provisioning works.
+By examining your team provisioning profiles and App IDs in your developer account, you gained a deeper understanding of how provisioning works.
 You also learned where to find more information on these app services.